 Employment laws can change from state to state.
 However, there are national laws that protect workers against bad employers.
 Be sure to check your state’s labor laws for more details and semantics on some of these common rules.

-Your employer doesn’t respect break time
+Your employer doesn’t respect break time or time off

 As long as the break is authorized and agreed upon, that break becomes an extension of that employee’s working hours.
 If you work in a state that has no break laws, breaks are considered voluntary by your employer and can be revoked.